For Coloured Pencil Artists

 Tan is one of my favourite undertones, many Oil painters regularly use a wash of Burnt Sienna as a workable base for their painting and a warm base provides an ideal undertone for warm subjects such as this brindle Boxer dog.
 It also allows the white fur/detail to 'pop' too.

 A favourite amongst many Artists, a black base offers an Artist the ability to create great effect in any subject.
-Black isolates a subject and even a simple sketch can achieve dramatic effect when applied as a grade of dark to light tones - highlights really can create a huge impact.
+Black isolates a subject and even a simple sketch can achieve dramatic effect particularly when there is a larger application of lighter tones - highlights really can create a huge impact.

 Which tone should I use?